To stay successful, healthcare organizations must identify emerging leaders and develop new strategies to handle a variety of issues, including:

 - the effect of multiple stakeholders on service delivery; and

-To help health care organizations advance their leadership capabilities and breakthrough performance, the Healthcare Association of New York State (HANYS) and Johnson Cornell University have collaborated to offer The Academy for Healthcare Leadership Advancement.
+To help healthcare organizations advance their leadership capabilities and breakthrough performance, the Healthcare Association of New York State (HANYS) and The Samuel Curtis Johnson Graduate School of Management at Cornell University have collaborated to offer The Academy for Healthcare Leadership Advancement.

-The Academy combines nationally recognized data analytics excellence and in-depth health care system knowledge of DataGen with the executive education and business expertise of Johnson Cornell University—one of the nation's premiere universities and business schools.
+The Academy combines nationally recognized data analytics excellence and in-depth healthcare system knowledge of HANYS with the executive education and business expertise of Johnson Cornell University—one of the nation's premiere universities and business schools.

-The six-week Cornell certificate program will provide participants with the skills, insight, and know-how to effectively lead their organizations in today's complex and changing health care environment.
-As fiscal, regulatory, and quality pressures mount for health care providers, chief executives should consider The Academy's program as a key element of their organizational development and workforce planning for leadership.
+The seven-week Cornell certificate program will provide participants with the skills, insight, and know-how to effectively lead their organizations in today's complex and changing healthcare environment.
+As fiscal, regulatory, and quality pressures mount for healthcare providers, chief executives should consider The Academy's program as a key element of their organizational development and workforce planning for leadership.

 REGISTRATION IS LIMITED